 In grade school I wasn't the kid with cooties, but I wasn't far from it.
-I had a playmate around the corner from where we lived; her big brother always called me, 'Duh.'
+I had a playmate around the corner from where we lived whose big brother always called me, 'Duh.'
 Let's just say I wasn't popular.
 Oh, I had my friends, and many of those loyal pals are still my friends 50 - 60 years later.
 I just never really fit in.
 While I'd play kickball with the rest of them, I'd really rather have been out lying in the fields behind my childhood home, listening to the corn grow.

 The interesting thing about my shift to Britain is they seem much more accepting of eccentrics over there.
 In the late 1970s I started teaching myself astrology.
 Life happened thick and fast and many things changed, but that fascination for astrology never left.
 Several relationships and house moves later, I was just as intrigued by metaphysics as I was in those first hungry days.

-My interests widened to include tarot, rune stones, totems, and other metaphysical disciplines.
+My interests widened to include tarot, rune stones, herbalism, and other metaphysical disciplines.
 I found kindred spirits in the psychic fairs and among the spiritual movement and Pagan communities.
-It's little wonder, then that when I started pursuing pottery again (first time since it captivated me back in my Girl Scout days) that my designs included totems, astrological glyphs and other abstract symbolism.
+It's little wonder, then that when I started pursuing pottery again (first time since it captivated me back in my Girl Scout days) that my designs included animals, runes, astrological glyphs and other abstract symbolism.
 I had no problem melding my art with my spiritual practices, and worked many psychic fairs and folk festivals promoting the two.

 We moved back to the US in 2001, and if I was the weird kid before I left, I was definitely the freaky lady when I returned!
 This area of Illinois is part tornado alley and part Bible belt.
 People were apprehensive of my knowledge and skills—and that's putting it mildly!
 Nevertheless, by now, astrology and tarot were a way of life.
 I might be a people-pleaser, but I'm not going to compromise who I am.